 Get a step-by-step guide to improving your registration results and making sure those sign-ups convert to attendees.
 Our Chief Webinerd, Mark Bornstein, will walk through all the most recent tips and show detailed examples of the tactics that can help grow your audience.

 Give me the keys >

-Your webinar is going to generate a lot of data.
+Your webinar is going to generate a wealth of data.
 Make sure you’re set up to quickly and easily spread those data-rich insights across your company by integrating your webinars with your marketing automation, CRM platform, social media channels and more.
-Direct access to your data will help you understand what your audience wants so you can optimize future webinars.
+Direct access to your data will help you understand what your audience wants, so you can optimize future webinars.

-There's a lot that happens behind the scenes to make sure webinar data gets integrated across marketing operations.
-Get an inside look at the nuts and bolts of your own webinar marketing operations, so you can get your own engine running fast.
+There's a lot that happens behind the scenes to make sure webinar data gets integrated across marketing operations... it gets messy fast.
+Our VP of DemandGen, Neal Amsden, gives an inside look at the nuts and bolts of our own webinar marketing operations, so you can get your own engine running fast.

 Be a smooth operator >

-First impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
+We all know first impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
 Keep your slides clean, with no more than three bullet points per slide.
-If you are going to use imagery, choose eye-catching photography that adds value to your talking points and beware of low-res images that look grainy or pixelated.
+If you are going to use imagery, choose eye-catching photography that adds value to your talking points, and beware of low-res images that look grainy or pixelated.

 What's the first rule of a great webinar presentation?
 It's not about YOU; it's about your audience.
 Get the scoop on how to design your content around the people you're trying to engage, and add interactivity throughout the entire experience.